O.Translator vs. Google: PDF Translation That Keeps Format

 This is where the difference between the two is most striking—and it’s the area you should pay the closest attention to.

-- High-fidelity format retention: This is its core promise.
-Whether you're working with PDFs containing complex charts and multi-column layouts, or meticulously designed PPTX files, O.Translator is dedicated to delivering a truly 'what you see is what you get' translation.
-Want to know how it does this?
-Take a look at this quick guide on how to translate PDFs while perfectly preserving formatting.
+• High-fidelity format retention: This is its core promise.
+Whether it’s a PDF filled with complex charts and multi-column layouts or a carefully crafted PPTX, O.Translator is dedicated to giving you a true ‘what you see is what you get’ translation.
+Want to know how it pulls this off?
+Check out this quick guide: How to Translate PDF and Perfectly Preserve Formatting.

-- Extensive Format Support: O.Translator supports over 30 file formats—not just standard DOCX documents, but also Adobe InDesign (.indd), Illustrator (.ai) (see the Adobe Illustrator Translation Guide), academic TeX, EPUB e-books, and even comic formats like .cbr and .cbz (check out the Comic Translation Guide).
+• Extensive format support: Handles over 30 file types—not just standard DOCX documents, but also Adobe InDesign (.indd), Illustrator (.ai) (see the Adobe Illustrator Translation Guide), TeX for academics, EPUB for e-books, and even comic formats (.cbr, .cbz) (check out the Comic Translation Guide).

-- Impressive File Size: With a single file limit of up to 500MB, O.Translator can easily handle large design files, high-resolution scans, or lengthy reports—something that's simply unimaginable with Google Translate.
+• Impressive File Size Limit: With a single file upload cap of 500MB, O.Translator can effortlessly handle large design documents, high-resolution scans, or lengthy reports—capabilities that are simply out of reach for Google Translate.

 In a nutshell: When it comes to professional document handling, O.Translator has an overwhelming advantage.
 If you care about your document’s appearance and structure, it’s definitely the right choice.